composor/composi/docs/state.md

 personComponent.state.job = 'Web Developer'
 ```

 Instead we need to use the `setState` method.
 To update a state object property, we pass in an object with that property and the new value.
 Behind the scenes, `setState` will mixin the new object with the state object.
-Then it will create a new virtual dom and patch the actual DOM to reflect the changes.
+Then it will create a new virtual DOM and patch the actual DOM to reflect the changes.

 ```javascript
 // Update the job property of the component's state: